 Metro Manila, Philippines – The House justice committee will send the Articles of Impeachment against Vice President Sara Duterte to the plenary after approving the same on Monday, May 4.

-Duterte is facing complaints for culpable violation of the Constitution, betrayal of public trust, bribery and high crimes, allegations of fund misuse, threats to the presidential family, and unexplained wealth.
+Duterte is facing complaints for culpable violation of the Constitution, betrayal of public trust, bribery and high crimes over allegations of fund misuse, threats to the presidential family, and unexplained wealth.

 In a chance interview, Bicol Saro Terry Rep. Ridon, justice committee member, said the earliest the report will be taken up in plenary is on Tuesday, May 5.